Find out about surgery to have a new breast shape made using your own body tissue after mastectomy.

 Who can't have this type of surgery

-You can't have this type of surgery if you have diabetes, are a heavy smoker or are very overweight.
+You can't have this type of surgery if you have diabetes, are a heavy smoker, or are very overweight.

 Types of body tissue reconstruction

-Your surgeon can reconstruct your breasts by:
+Your surgeon can reconstruct your breast by:

 - using a flap from your back (latissimus dorsi flap)